spencelow/power-outages-analysis/README.md

 ## Framing a Prediction Problem

-We aim to predict the **duration** of a power outage, in hours, using features available at the start of the outage.
+I aim to predict the **duration** of a power outage, in hours, using features available at the start of the outage.
 Since duration is a continuous variable, this is a **regression** problem.

 - **Target (y):** `log(1 + OUTAGE.DURATION.HOURS)`
 - **Features (X):**